jacoscaz/treesandrobots.github.io/_posts/2026-06-19-of-agents-models-and-stories.md

 ---
-title: "Of Agents, Models and Stories"
+title: "Of agents, models and stories"
 description: ""
 ---